IBM/appconfiguration-go-admin-sdk/README.md

 ```

-- apikey : apikey of the App Configuration service.
+- authToken : authToken of the App Configuration service.
 Get it from the service credentials section of the dashboard.
+Choose any option from APIKey or Bearer Token to authenticate.
 - url : url of the App Configuration Instance.
 URL instance can found from [here](https://cloud.ibm.com/apidocs/app-configuration#endpoint-url)

 ## Using the SDK